magento/merchdocs/src/system/cache-management.md

 title: Cache Management
 ---

-The Adobe Commerce and Magento Open Source cache management system is an easy way to improve the performance of your site.
+The Adobe Commerce and Magento Open Source cache management system provides an easy way to improve the performance of your site.
 Whenever a cache needs to be refreshed, a notice appears at the top of the workspace to guide you through the process.
 Follow the link to Cache Management, and refresh the invalid caches.

 ![Save product attribute - update cache message]({% link images/images/product-attribute-save-msg-update-cache.png %}){: .zoom}
 _Update Cache Message_